nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 29 - The Warning.md

-# Chapter Summary Template

-> [!IMPORTANT] > **Tone Rule:** All summaries must be written in a **Neutral and Factual** tone.
-Avoid subjective commentary or interpretation—focus on what happens, who is involved, and what is said.

-> [!NOTE]
-> There is **no limit** to the number of scenes, key events, character defining moments, or key dialog entries.
-Include as many as necessary to fully capture the chapter.

----

 ## Chapter 29: The Warning

-### Scene 1: The Sky
+### Scene 1: The Sky / The Village, Earth (Past)

-- **Key Event:** On the 29th day of charging, the sky turns purple with an ionization trail from atmospheric entry.
+- **Key Event:** It is the 29th day of charging the Hyper-Core.
+The tribals are celebrating the harvest.
-- **Key Event:** Angelica realizes someone is breaking the atmosphere with hostile intent.
+- **Key Event:** Angelica stands on the ridge, looking up.
+The sky is a deep, bruised blue.

----

-### Scene 2: The Ships
+- **Key Event:** Suddenly, a streak of fire tears across the heavens.
+Not a meteor.
+It's purple.
+Ionization.
+- **Key Event:** Another streak follows.
+Then another.
+- **Key Event:** "Torin!" she shouts, running down the slope.
+"Get the telescope!"

-- **Key Event:** Angelica identifies the incoming vessels as "Hunter Ships"—scavengers and survivors of the _Zenith_ Authority.
+- **Key Event:** Torin meets her at the base of the tower.
+He hands her the scope.
+She trains it on the sky.
+- **Key Event:** Ships.
+Jagged, ugly ships made of welded scrap and hate.
+They are burning through the atmosphere, leaving trails of black smoke.
+- **Key Event:** Angelica lowers the scope.
+"They found us."

+### Scene 2: The Ships / The Tower

+- **Key Event:** She recognizes the lead ship.
+The _Devourer_.
+It's a Zenith-class mining frigate, retrofitted with heavy cannons.
+- **Key Event:** "Hunter Ships," she says, her voice cold.
+"Scavengers.
+They survived the Fall by eating everyone else."
+- **Key Event:** "How many?"
+Torin asks.
+- **Key Event:** "Six," Angelica says.
+"Enough to level this mountain."
+- **Key Event:** She looks at the village.
+The children playing.
+The elders drying fish.
+They are soft targets.
+- **Key Event:** "We are out of time," she whispers.
   - _Key Dialog:_ **Angelica Ward:** "We are out of time."

----

-### Scene 3: The Timing
+### Scene 3: The Timing / The Village Square

-- **Key Event:** The lead Hunter ship fires a kinetic rod into the mountain to intimidate the tribe.
+- **Key Event:** A boom shakes the ground.
+A kinetic rod—a solid tungsten spear dropped from orbit—slams into the mountain peak above them.
+- **Key Event:** Rock shatters.
+An avalanche of dust and boulders rumbles down, stopping just short of the tree line.
+- **Key Event:** It wasn't a miss.
+It was a warning shot.
+- **Key Event:** The villagers scream, scattering.
+- **Key Event:** Angelica stands firm.
+"They want the engine," she realizes.
+"They tracked the Resonance spike.
+They know we have a way off this rock."
-- **Key Event:** Angelica realizes the scavengers want the ship's engine to escape Earth themselves.
+- **Key Event:** "They don't want to destroy us," Torin says.
+"They want to hijack us."

----
+- **Key Event:** "If they take any of us," Angelica says, checking her rifle, "it will be as livestock."

-### Scene 4: The Alarm
+### Scene 4: The Alarm / The Launch Pad

+- **Key Event:** Angelica runs to the control console.
+"Status!"
+- **Key Event:** "Core charge at 99%!"
+Starla reports.
+"The field is unstable!
+If we launch now, we might tear the ship apart!"
+- **Key Event:** Another kinetic rod hits, closer this time.
+The ground heaves.
+- **Key Event:** Angelica looks at the sky.
+The Hunter ships are descending, their landing thrusters firing.
-- **Key Event:** Despite an unstable field at 99% charge, Angelica triggers the emergency alarm for immediate evacuation.
+- **Key Event:** She looks at the ship.
+It's not ready.
+But neither are they.
+- **Key Event:** She hits the big red button.
+The klaxon wails—a banshee scream that echoes through the valley.
+- **Key Event:** "Sound the alarm!" she shouts into the PA system.
+"Get everyone on board!
+Leave the supplies!
+Leave everything!"
+- **Key Event:** "We leave in one hour," she says, her voice echoing over the panic.
+"Ready or not."
   - _Key Dialog:_ **Angelica Ward:** "Sound the alarm.
 Get everyone on board.
 Now.
 We leave in one hour, ready or not."

 ---

-## Template Usage Notes

-1. **Scenes:** Break each chapter into component scenes based on location changes, time jumps, or POV shifts.
-2. **Key Events:** Bullet point all significant actions, revelations, or plot progressions.
-3. **Character Defining Moments:** Nest under the key event where the moment occurs.
-4. **Key Dialog:** Nest under the key event where the dialog is spoken.
-5. **Flexibility:** Not every key event requires both a defining moment and dialog—include what applies.

----

-_Copy this template for each chapter.
-Add or remove scenes and events as needed._
+_Summarized from Book 6 source material._